coderefinery/research-software-engineering/README.md

 - ReproHacks and time travel

+## Building code

+- Overview of tools
+- Motivation for CMake
+- CMake demo
+- Detecting the environment
+- Finding and using dependencies

 ## Automated testing

 - How automated testing looks in practice
 - Motivation
 - Unit tests and end-to-end tests
 - Where to start and how far to go

-## Documentation

-- Why?
-- Checklist
-- In-code documentation
-- Often a README is enough
-- When projects grow out of a README

 ## Sharing and reusing